 Undergraduate-level courses taught as Instructor of Record at the University of Chicago

-1) Heidegger's Critique of German Idealism (TBD Spring 2026, syllabus available on request)
+1) Heidegger's Critique of German Idealism (Spring 2026; link to syllabus and weekly reading guides)

 Other courses taught as Course Assistant at the University of Chicago